 - HHF offers upward mobility through education and promotions.
 Registered Behavior Technicians have been promoted to roles across the company, including BCBAs, Care Coordinators, and Billing Specialists.

-We have expanded our footprint to five states: Pennsylvania, New Jersey, New York, Connecticut, and New York.
-Pennsylvania and New Jersey have multiple locations throughout those states.
-Some locations offer clinical, in-home, and in-community services, while other locations only offer in-home and in-community options.
-The locations currently offering in-home and in-community options will be opening clinic locations this year!
+We have expanded our footprint to five states: Pennsylvania, New Jersey, Maryland, Connecticut, and New York.
+We have multiple locations in each state.
+Some locations offer clinic-based, in-home, and in-community services, while other locations only offer in-home and in-community options.
+We will be opening a clinic in all locations eventually!

 MAKE AN IMPACT BY BECOMING AN RBT!